On top of own major, the students choose from a wide range of elective projects.

 Service Design is based on the premise that the design approach can be an extremely valuable tool for setting up, designing and ensuring the success not only of products but also services.
 The way in which you relate to stakeholders (clients, users) is a key factor in this regard.
 Are you interested in the ‘wicked problems’ inherent to designing services?
 Service design provides you, as a designer, with the insights, knowledge and tools necessary for working at the vanguard of new pioneering concepts of service provision.

 The focus within Social Practices is on art and design that aim to impact complex social issues by (re)designing processes and relationships.
-What can – and can’t – artists and designers do for social change?
+What can – and can’t – artists and designers do for a social change?
 Our world, our society, now seems to be changing more rapidly, more broadly and also more intensely than ever before, confronting us with systemic changes occurring simultaneously in different fields and disciplines and on different levels of scale.

 The issues currently addressed by Social Practices are Cultural Diversity, Open Design, Gamification and Sustainability, four domains in which systemic change is particularly relevant.